mmehdig/apl-esslli-19-material/docs/session-4/index.md

 tutorials in the [wiki.ros.org](wiki.ros.org).

 #### 1.4.
 Running ROS and your programs in ROS
+ROS is a message passing framework, which depends on a master core program.
-ROS needs its core program runing in background.
-The easiest way to run it is as following:
+The easiest way to run the master core is to open a terminal and run the following:
 ```
 roscore
 ```

-`roscore` starts the master process with one node.
-We can see list of nodes with the following command:
+`roscore` starts the master process.
+We can always list all nodes with the following command:
 ```
 rosnode list
 ```

-*HINTS: you can run commands with nohup in background: `nohup roscore &` but in this tutorial, it is easier to open each process in separate terminals*
+*HINTS: you can run commands with nohup in background: `nohup roscore &` but in this tutorial, it is easier if we open each process in separate terminals.*

-The next step is to run a python code in ros. here we show how to write a python code in the package folder and run it. then we will expand this small program to become a node in ROS.
+The next step is to run a python code in ROS.
+Here is how to write a python code, in your package folder.
+We will expand this small program to become a node in ROS.

-First, let's run a hello world for ros:
+First, let's write and run a python hello world for ROS:
 ```
 echo '#!/usr/bin/env python
 print("hello rosrun!")
 ' > ~/ros_ws/src/this_tutorial/src/hello.py
 ```

-It needs to be executable as well:
+Second, the python code must be executable to be able to work with ROS:
 ```
 chmod +x ~/ros_ws/src/this_tutorial/src/hello.py
 ```